Variables and Environment Variables In Bash

 export DOTNET_ROOT=$HOME/path/where/you/installed/program

-environment variable was not export
+If the DOTNET_ROOT environment variable was not exported, it would

 be initialized as a normal variable within the shell and not be made